marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 rabin2 -zzzqq someapp | grep -Pi 'hasOnlySecureContent|javaScriptEnabled|UIWebView|WKWebView'
 ```

-WebViews can sometimes be really subtle, e.g. they could be hidden as a link to terms of agreement, privacy policy, about the software, etc.
+WebViews can sometimes be very subtle, e.g. they could be hidden as a link to terms of agreement, privacy policy, about the software, referral, etc.

 Search the binary for endpoints, deeplinks, sensitive data, comments, etc. For more examples, see section [4.
 Inspect Files](#4-inspect-files).

+Search the binary for weak hash algorithms, insecure random functions, insecure memory allocation functions, etc. For the best results, use [MobSF](#mobile-security-framework-mobsf).

+---

 Download the latest [AppInfoScanner](https://github.com/kelvinBen/AppInfoScanner/releases), install the requirements, then, extract and resolve endpoints from the binary: